• Skip to primary navigation

 coleslaw Save for Later!

-Coleslaw is a perfect side dish that is not too heavy, giving the right balance to the meal.
+Coleslaw is a perfect side dish that is not too heavy, giving the right balance to the meal - check coleslaw shelf-life guide to keep it fresh and safe.

 The common ingredients in this salad include cabbage, mayonnaise, carrot, and salad dressing.